ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Keywords
 Reserved constants and other registers can be accessed with keywords
+- HALF : General purpose constant (float4(0.5, 0.5, 0.5, 0.0))
+- LIMITER : Used in the original car body shader as an 'overlighting limiter'
 - SHADOW : The shadow mask of the track
 - AMBIENT : Ambient lighting
 - FRESNEL : Fresnel term